 The founders of this project also believe that the city is the perfect place to experiment with new ways to work.
 One of the hopes for this project is to rejuvenate Venice with a large influx of young professionals – which is currently only around 50,000 people, a staggering difference from close to 175,000 in the 1950s.

-For new graduates who do not want to contribute to the tourist industry, building a career in Venice can be challenge.
+For new graduates who do not want to contribute to the tourist industry, building a career in Venice can be challenging.
 However, with projects like Venywhere, this can change.

 When it comes to where these professionals can work, the project has also proposed to repurpose a number of historic buildings, in order to scatter workers across the city and encourage further integration.